Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 [several optimisations](https://docs.pola.rs/user-guide/lazy/optimizations/),
 then you're required to call [`.collect`](https://docs.pola.rs/py-polars/html/reference/lazyframe/api/polars.LazyFrame.collect.html) on it before converting to pandas.

-To drive the second point home, here are some timings comparing:
+To drive the second point home, here are some timings comparing (lower is better):

 - running `add_lags` on a 10-million-row Polars dataframe directly
 - converting that same dataframe to pandas and running `add_lags` on that